 - Space Whale Aesop: If war is allowed to continue, humanity will end up driving themselves to extinction and then cutesy animals will become intelligent and reclaim the world as their own.

-- Spiritual Successor: The 1984 Russian film There Will Come Soft Rains does the same thing, but with an automated house instead of furry critters, and obviously without the religious themes (although it should be noted the film is set in America, and the house AI quotes a Bible verse to granny's remains).
+- Spiritual Predecessor: The 1984 Russian film There Will Come Soft Rains does the same thing, but with an automated house instead of furry critters, and obviously without the religious themes (although it should be noted the film is set in America, and the house AI quotes a Bible verse to granny's remains).

 - Probably because it's based on a short story by (American) author Ray Bradbury, which is in turn was inspired by a poem by (American) poet Sara Teasdale.